tomnaylor/Formula-One-Predictor-and-Stats/README.md

 * [Font Awesome](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.
 * [Google maps](https://developers.google.com/maps) was used to add a map for the circuit
 * [Ergast F1 data API](https://ergast.com/mrd/) was used as the main source of F1 data
+* [Chart.JS](https://www.chartjs.org/) was used to provide interactive charts on the head to head section
+* [Country Flags](https://www.countryflags.io/) was used to provide flag images for circuits and drivers

 ### Tools
-* [Git](https://git-scm.com/) and Git desktop was used for version control by utilizing the Gitpod program and ATOM intergration to commit to Git and Push to GitHub.
+* [Git](https://git-scm.com/) and Git desktop was used for version control by utilizing the GitPod program and ATOM integration to commit to Git and Push to GitHub.
 * [GitHub:](https://github.com/) is used to store the projects code after being pushed from Git.
 * [GitPod](https://gitpod.io/) was used early in the project
 * [ATOM](https://atom.io/) was used as my IDE